michaelnguyen55/liri-node-app/README.md

 ![Log](images/log.PNG)

-* If a user enters someth ing other than the commands listed, an error message will be displayed showing what commands you can do
+* If a user enters something other than the commands listed, an error message will be displayed showing what commands you can do

 ![Begin Wrong](images/begin-wrong.PNG)